In situ resource utilization: Rocket propellant

 Rocket propellant production has been proposed from the Moon's surface by processing water ice detected at the poles.
 The likely difficulties include working at extremely low temperatures and extraction of water from the regolith.
 Most schemes electrolyse the water to produce hydrogen and oxygen and cryogenically store them as liquids.
 This requires large amounts of equipment and power to achieve.
 Alternatively, it may be possible to heat water in a nuclear or solar thermal rocket, which may be able to deliver a large mass from the Moon to low Earth orbit (LEO) in spite of the much lower specific impulse, for a given amount of equipment.

 The monopropellant hydrogen peroxide (H_{2}O_{2}) can be made from water on Mars and the Moon.

 Aluminum as well as other metals has been proposed for use as rocket propellant made using lunar resources, and proposals include reacting the aluminum with water.

 For Mars, methane propellant can be manufactured via the Sabatier process.
 SpaceX has suggested building a propellant plant on Mars that would use this process to produce methane (CH_{4}) and liquid oxygen (O_{2}) from sub-surface water ice and atmospheric CO_{2}.

+Metals

+Historically, oxygen has been one of the primary extraction targets when considering space ISRU.
+The main source of oxygen in space is planetary regolith which, when chemically reduced to extract oxygen also leads to the production of metals as a byproduct.
+Slightly preceding the announcement of the Artemis program by NASA, the study of processes specifically targeting metal extraction started to become more prevalent.
+Many use cases have been suggested for metals extracted from off earth resources including as construction materials (Si, Al, Fe, Mg, Ti, Mn, Cr), solid rocket fuel (Al, Mg), energy storage (K, Na, Mn, Ti, Mg, Fe, Al, Si), and thermal fluids and coolants (NaK).

+Many processes that have been investigated for metal extraction in space are already established processing routes on Earth, with the exception that space ready designs need to account for the significantly different conditions found in space including gravity, pressure, radiation conditions, supply chain issues, water availability, and need for automation/remote operation.